Updated by Ziv Chen

 Play on a Roulette wheel with a low minimum bet limit and start making small bets.
 If you win, repeat the same wager for the same value.
 If you lose, double the same bet, so if you’re betting on black, keep doing so until you win again or reach the maximum bet limit.
 The larger bets should, in theory, allow you to recoup your losses, but there is also a chance you’ll run out of money.

-The reverse strategy of the above has you double your wager after a win and lower it after a loss.
+The reverse strategy of the Martingale has you double your wager after a win and lower it after a loss.
 This betting strategy relies on the idea of hitting a mythical hot streak that remains red hot for a long time.
 This is often referred to as Gambler’s Fallacy, as the odds don’t change based on what has occurred in previous spins.
-This strategy also relies heavily on the player’s ability to walk away; if gamblers keep doubling their bet until they lose, they’ll end up losing everything.
+This strategy also relies heavily on the player’s ability to walk away.
+If gamblers keep doubling their bet until they lose, they’ll end up losing everything.

-Named after French theorist Jean le Rond d’Alembert, this strategy shares some similarities with the Martingale method but is generally considered to carry a lower risk.
-Rather than doubling your bets after wins or losses, the D’Alembert system suggests increasing the bet by one after a loss and decreasing it by one after a win.
-Unlike the Martingale strategy, this one recommends walking away from the Roulette wheel when the number of wins matches the number of overall losses.
+Named after French theorist Jean le Rond d’Alembert, this strategy shares some similarities with the Martingale method.
+However, it is generally considered to carry a lower risk.
+The D’Alembert system suggests increasing the bet by one after a loss and decreasing it by one after a win.
+It is unlike the Martingale strategy in another aspect as well.
+This one recommends walking away from the Roulette wheel when the number of wins matches the number of overall losses.

 This strategy is based on the mathematical Fibonacci Sequence, a sequence known to occur often in math, science, and nature.
 Every number in the sequence is the sum of the previous two numbers, spiraling into larger numbers the further you go along the scale.
 The Fibonacci strategy takes that rule and applies it to the wager on the Roulette wheel.
 You arrive at the next number in the sequence by adding together the two previous numbers.
 The sequence looks like this: 1, 1, 2, 3, 5, 8, 13, 21, 34, 55…

-Like the Martingale and D’Alembert strategies, this method advises players to increase their bet after a loss, moving along the Fibonacci Sequence.
+Like the Martingale and D’Alembert strategies, this method advises players to increase their bet after a loss.
+You do so by moving along the Fibonacci Sequence.
 If you manage a win, then you move back two places along the scale.
 The one advantage this has over D’Alembert is that it’s possible to lose more games than you have won and still walk away with a positive balance.
 However, the major disadvantage is that you could very quickly reach the maximum bet limit.

 The Labouchere system is a somewhat more complex strategy that still involves trying to manipulate your roulette odds.
 You need to decide how much you want to win and create a list of numbers that add up to the required win.
 Add the biggest and the smallest number on the list together and make that your wager.
 Anytime you win, remove the two numbers from the list.
 Anytime you lose, add the entire amount lost to the bottom of the list, and keep wagering.
 Labouchere is highly volatile but will get you where you want to go very fast if you have a winning streak.